Next, choose a time

 Nuts and seeds

-Incorporating nuts and seeds like chia, pumpkin, and walnuts into your diet is an easy way to increase your protein intake and use up any leftover pantry staples.
+Incorporating nuts and seeds like cashews, almonds and pepitas into your diet is an easy way to increase your protein intake and use up any leftover pantry staples.
 They’re ideal for adding a crunchy texture to salads, stir-frys, bakes and crumbing protein.
 They also work perfectly for pasta toppings to add that extra nutty flavour to your dish.
-And because nuts and seeds are rich in healthy fats, they’re ideal for keeping you full (and satisfied) for longer.